LeonLow97-Sandbox/linux-bootcamp/colt_steele/015-permissions.md

 - For example, `su - leonlow` would create a new login shell for the user leonlow.
 We would need to enter leonlow's password.
 To leave the session, type `exit`
 - `su --login <username>` or `su - <username>` is the recommended way to substitute user with a fresh environment and shell.
 - `su <username.` switch to another user but retain the current environment.

+## Root User or Super User

+- In Linux systems, there is a super user called `root`.
+- The `root` user can run **any command and access any file** on the machine, regardless of the file's actual owner.
+- The `root` user has power and could easily damage or even destroy the system by running the wrong commands.
+- For this reason, Ubuntu locks the `root` user by default.

+## `sudo` command

+- Even if the root user is locked by default, we can still run specific commands as the root user by using the `sudo` command.
+- Individual users are granted on "allowed" list of commands as they can run as the super user.
+- `sudo -l` to view the permitted commands for your particular user.
+- `man sudo | grep minutes -C2` to view how long sudo caches credentials.
+- `sudo <command>` to run a command as the root user, prefix it with `sudo`.
+Need to enter the password for **your account**.

+## `sudo` + Ubuntu

+- By default, Ubuntu disables logins to the root account.
+Instead, the initial user is granted full access to all superuser privileges.
+- Subsequent users won't have full sudo privileges by default, but the original user can grant them.